Customer Metrics

 CAC Payback Period — top SaaS companies recover acquisition costs within 6–12 months.
 A payback period under 18 months is generally considered healthy.
 Anything longer signals that you may need to improve retention, increase pricing, or reduce acquisition spend.

 LTV:CAC Ratio — a ratio of 3:1 or higher indicates a scalable business model that investors look for during fundraising.
 Below 1:1 means you are losing money on every customer.
-Use the CAC Calculator to see where you stand against these benchmarks.
+Use the CAC Calculator and LTV Calculator to see where you stand against these benchmarks.

 Frequently Asked Questions